neilthomass/neilthomass.github.io/content/bookshelf/_index.md

 -------------------------------------------------

+- "Introduction to Linear Algebra" by Gilbert Strang

+- "Animal Farm" by George Orwell

+- "War and Peace" by Leo Tolstoy

-- "Thinking, Fast and Slow" by Daniel Kahneman
+- "The Annotated Pride and Prejudice" by Jane Austen

-- "The Pragmatic Programmer" by Andrew Hunt and David Thomas
+- "The C Programming Language" by Brian Kernighan and Dennis Ritchie

-- "Sapiens: A Brief History of Humankind" by Yuval Noah Harari

-- "Gödel, Escher, Bach: An Eternal Golden Braid" by Douglas Hofstadter
+- "The Great Gatsby" by F. Scott Fitzgerald

-- "Designing Data-Intensive Applications" by Martin Kleppmann
+- "1984" by George Orwell

+- "To Kill a Mockingbird" by Harper Lee

-- "Atomic Habits" by James Clear
+- "Brave New World" by Aldous Huxley

-- "The Design of Everyday Things" by Don Norman
+- "The Lord of the Rings" by J.R.R.
+Tolkien

-- "Algorithms to Live By" by Brian Christian and Tom Griffiths

-- "Deep Work" by Cal Newport

-- "The Innovators" by Walter Isaacson
+- "Dune" by Frank Herbert